enyojs/spotlight/README.md

 ## Nesting

 Spotlight containers may be nested.
-The inner containers may be remembered as "last focused children" of the outer ones, thus acting as conduits of focus passed by the outer containers.
+The inner containers may be remembered as "last focused children" of the outer ones thereby passing focus to descendant `spotlight: true` controls.

-We have not found it useful to nest spottable controls.
-For now, these controls act as the leaves of the spottable tree and do not conduct focus; however, this behavior may be overridden on a per-control basis.
+We do not recommend placing `spotlight: true` controls within other `spotlight: true` controls because the user will be unable to navigate to them using 5-way controls.
+Instead, the outer controls should generally be set to `spotlight: 'container'` to allow the focus to cascade to the contained controls.

 <a name="6"></a>
 ## 6. EVENTS ##